-[On June 3, 2020, the MHSARC reviewed a preliminary plan for using unspent monies for COVID-related impacts, they subsequently voted to open the 30-day public comment period and on July 1, 2020 reviewed the public comments received, voted to close the 30-day public comment period and subsequently voted to submit the plan to the Board of Supervisors for approval.
-The plan including all public comments received is included in Appendix 1.] this section to be updated/confirmed once the public comment period closes
+On June 3, 2020, the MHSARC reviewed a preliminary plan for using unspent monies for COVIDrelated impacts.
+The MHSARC voted to open the 30-day public comment period and on July 1, 2020 reviewed the public comments received and held a public hearing.
+On July 15, 2020, the MHSARC met for a special meeting to vote to submit the plan to the Board of Supervisors for approval along with the MHSA Three-Year Plan.
+The plans, including all public comments received, is included in Appendix 1.